Grounding Language Plans in Demonstrations Through Counterfactual Perturbations: Experiment

 \xhdr{2D navigation} To illustrate \model can also learn grounding classifiers directly from vision inputs, we implement the simulated 2D navigation task on a real Franka robot, where the end-effector traces through a sequence of colored polygons in a plane.
 First, we record 20 human demonstrations through kinesthetic teaching in the end-effector's state space that start in various parts of mode 1 and end in mode 5 as seen in \ref{fig:realrobot2dnav}a.
 Second, we add end-effector perturbations to the demonstration replays to generate coverage over the entire tabletop area and record the perturbed trajectories in image sequences as seen in \ref{fig:realrobot2dnav}b.
 For this planar task, we use a simple reset mechanism that brings the end-effector back to one of the demonstrations' starting states after each rollout to collect data continuously.
 Since we can check if the end-effect is within the convex hull of any colored regions whose vertices are known, we log the mode sequence of each perturbed trajectory and automatically label if the trajectory is a successful task execution by checking if all mode transitions are feasible.
 Consequently, we were able to collect 2000 labeled trajectories in 2 hours continuously without human supervision.
 To learn a vision-based classifier, we switch from using multi-layer perceptrons (MLP) for state-space inputs to convolutional neural networks (CNN) to encode image inputs.
 Figure \ref{fig:realrobot2dnav}c shows the learned classifier can group image observations into correct modes according to the ground truth mode boundaries.

 \xhdr{Marble scooping task} The second task requires a spoon-holding robot to scoop marbles from a bowl and then transport at least one marble to a second bowl across the table.
 A typical robot implementation might require engineering a marble detector to check if the spoon is holding marbles and plan actions accordingly \citep{wang2022temporal}.
 Instead, we learn a marble classifier on a wrist camera view to leverage LLM-based replanning as shown in Fig. \ref{fig:realscooping}.
 To collect successful executions, we record the end-effector's pose and wrist camera view as a human demonstrates scooping from various starting states.
 Since it is non-trivial to engineer a reset mechanism for this task, we ask humans to demonstrate various failures through kinesthetic teaching as well.
 To improve learning efficiency, we preprocess the raw wrist image to extract a mask corresponding to marble objects, where an empty spoon returns an empty mask.
 Specifically, we prompt an LLM for relevant object types to track, with which we employ the Segment Anything Model (SAM) \citep{kirillov2023segment} to generate segmentation masks.
-The classifier is then trained on a state representation consisting of end-effector poses and the marble mask.
-In Fig. \ref{fig:realscooping}, we show how our mode classifier can be used to develop a reactive robot program.
+The classifier is then trained on a state representation consisting of end-effector poses and marble masks (details in Appendix~\ref{app:scooping}).
+To show the utility of the learned mode abstractions, we show a mode-agnostic policy cannot recover from task-level perturbations (dropping marbles) while a mode-based policy can leverage LLM to replan to ensure successful execution in Fig. \ref{fig:realscooping}.
+Videos can be found on our website \url{https://yanweiw.github.io/glide/}.